-The Board consists of a chair and at least 6 other members.
-The VGPB selects members based on their experience and expertise in procurement-related matters.
+The board consists of a chair and at least 6 other members.
+The Board selects members based on their experience and expertise in procurement-related matters.
 They can be internal or external to government.

 - develop and approve policies